ardwetha/python_logic/README.md

 ```python
 testone =Impl(And(a, b, c), Not(Value(False, "d")))
 ```
-- each class has two functions
+- each clas has two functions
     - ```print```: prints the logical sentence
     - ```evaluate```: evaluates the sentence
-- accessing values directly is possible but leads to undefined behavior and is **NOT** the correct way to retrieve values
+- accessing values directly is possible but leads to undefined behaviour and is **NOT** the correct way to retrive values